 Every year the National Institutes of Health funds billions of dollars of research in communities across the country with the aim of saving lives, improving health and offering hope to people touched by disease.
-This research also helps spur the economy – supporting nearly $74 billion in economic activity and over 433,000 jobs across the United States in 2018 alone.
+This research also helps spur the economy – supporting more than $81 billion in economic activity and nearly 476,000 jobs across the United States in 2019 alone.

 Learn more about the people and jobs that rely on NIH-funded research.